rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Note on statement of responsibility: <CITE>Space for the name of the student left blank by printer.</CITE>
 >Note on item (optional): <CITE>Library's copy has blanks supplied in manuscript: State of [New York] / drawn by [Fannie Ufford]</CITE>

-<a name="0.4.64.3">0.4.64.3</a> If the blank occurs in the first five words of the title proper (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of title without the interpolated word “[blank]” (see [1.25.3545.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3545.1)).
+<a name="0.4.64.3">0.4.64.3</a> If the blank occurs in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of title without the interpolated word “[blank]” (see [1.25.3545.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3545.1)).

 ### 0.4.65 Blank spaces for initial letters